-Following the outbreak of the COVID-19 pandemic in Malta in March 2020, the Directors are continuously monitoring the developments as the situation evolves.
-The Company has in place a contingency plan which includes various measures to safeguard the wellbeing of both employees and clients and to minimise the impact on operations, results and capital.
+Following the outbreak of the COVID-19 pandemic in Malta in March 2020, the Directors continued to continuously monitor the developments as the situation evolved.
+The Company has in place a contingency plan which includes various measures to safeguard the safety and wellbeing of both employees and clients and to minimise the impact on operational resilience, profitability and capital.